StevenClontz/clontz.org/pages/1_math.md

 I am a published researcher in set-theoretic topology and continuum theory.
+My specializations include:

+- selection principles and games
+- limited information strategies in selection games and other topological games
-My specializations include applications of game theory in topology and the study of generalized inverse limits indexed by arbitrary total orders.
+- generalized inverse limits indexed by arbitrary total orders and bonded with idempotent maps

-Of course, my work as a mathematician strongly influences my [teaching](/teaching/) and [game and puzzle design](/puzzles/).
+In addition, my work as a mathematician strongly influences my [teaching](/teaching/) and [game and puzzle design](/puzzles/).

 ## Publications